dareneiri/dareneiri.github.com/about/index.md

 I am currently a data analyst for an electronic health record software company.
 Previously I worked in IT support/administration at UC San Diego and Wolfram Research.
 My formal education is in biology (BS and MS in Biology) and was able to publish two peer-reviewed papers on honey bee health.
 I started a PhD program at the University of Texas, Austin, but left because it no longer aligned with my [long-term personal goals](https://darenmeiri.wordpress.com/2014/10/30/why-i-decided-to-leave-academia/).

 I strongly believe in documentation.
 Clear documentation.
-Through documentation.
-This website serves as a resource to myself, and hopefully others, who are trying to find documentation online to do X or Y and accomplish Z.
+Thorough documentation.
+This website serves as a resource for myself, and hopefully others, who are trying to find documentation online to do X or Y and accomplish Z.

 ## The Name